boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ### Show legend

-A Legend is a text used to describe the plotted data.
-It allows you to toggle the visibility of legend in the map.
+A legend is a text used to describe the plotted data.
+It allows you to toggle the visibility of the legend in the map.

 ![Map](/static/assets/visualizing-data/visualization-widgets/images/map/show-legend.png)